agap-0251/GetWeather/README.md

 I will also include Forecasting the weather option and other cools options in the future.

 You are welcome to suggest or share your views about the project.

+The Website is live on Netlify - [GetWeather-...](https://bejewelled-zabaione-2b6d9a.netlify.app/)